 Canada is known for its cultural diversity, friendly people, and tolerant attitudes towards foreigners, which makes the country a melting pot of many different cultures, people are polite and encourage foreigners to retain and share their cultural practices.

 At every level of higher education in Canada, student life is a huge part of your experience.
 College and university connect you with friends and colleagues who will remain valuable contacts throughout your career.

-Canadian universities have various ways to assess the English language proficiency of international students seeking admission.
+Canadian universities have various ways to assess the English language proficiency levels of international students seeking enrollment.
 It is possible to study in Canada without IELTS, given that you qualify for the alternative language proficiency requirements specified by your chosen university.
 Several foreign students from select nationalities are also allowed exemptions from providing English language proficiency scores.
-Further, Canadian academic institutions also readily accept English language proficiency tests other than IELTS which can you can submit during the admission process.
+Furthermore, Canadian academic institutions also readily accept English language proficiency tests other than IELTS which you can submit during the admission process.

 If you choose to take an English test, it should be one of the following: IELTS, TOEFL, or CELPIP.

 - IELTS (International English Language Testing System): is an international standardized test of English language proficiency for non-native English language speakers, most Canadian institutions accept it, so it is the most preferable test to take if you want to study or immigrate to Canada.

 - TOEFL (Test of English as a Foreign Language): is a standardized test to measure the English language ability of non-native speakers wishing to enroll in English-speaking universities.

 - CELPIP (Canadian English Language Proficiency Index Program): is an English language assessment tool that measures listening, reading, writing, and speaking skills.

 In case you choose French to be your first language, you can take TEF or TCF tests to evaluate your knowledge: